Milligan Campus Overlook

 Oral presentations will be grouped by discipline.
 Each researcher will present orally with a PowerPoint or other visual aids.
 Students should be prepared to present for 12 minutes with an additional three minutes for questions.

-Technology demonstrations are a NEW type of session this year.
-In this session, presenters can demonstrate a technological device or similar STEM project.
+Technology demonstrations: In this session, presenters can demonstrate a technological device or similar STEM project.
 Examples could include robotics, drones, engineering projects, computer programming, botany projects, etc. Since demonstrations can take time and may include an interactive element, this session is two hours long.
 Presenters will be given indoor or outdoor space, a table, and/or access to electricity as requested.
 Presenters should plan to demonstrate, explain, and interact with attendees during the entire duration.
 If applicable, team members are welcome to trade off during the session to attend concurrent sessions.

 An abstract must be submitted during registration regardless of the presentation type.
 Presenters should dress in attire suitable for a professional meeting.